bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 - Create a separate function that throws and don't forget to call it (outside destructors).

-The most common question programmers ask is "yes, but why not?" .
-I'll allude to it at the end of this article, but it's really the point of the next article to explore that question.

-Here I'll restrict to describing in detail realistic cases of how to handle code that destructors call.
-I ignore cosmic rays damaging CPU or memory and bugs (OS, compiler, hardware).

 # Simplest: resource release that do not fail